91´ó»ÆѼ

 Sandhu won the Vernon-Monashee riding for the NDP in 2020 by 424 votes, upsetting Eric Foster of the BC Liberals who was seeking a fourth straight term.
 It was the first time the NDP had won the riding since the 1980s, bringing an end to a lengthy period of BC Liberal dominance in the North Okanagan, as the party had held the riding since 1996, when it was then called the Okanagan-Vernon riding.

 Her supporters, including Vernon mayor Victor Cumming and Coun.
 Kelly Fehr, gathered at the Vernon Yacht Club Saturday night.
-An esimated 50 people gathered for the initial results, all glued to the television watching as the results rolled in.
+An estimated 50 people gathered for the initial results, all glued to the television watching as the results rolled in.

-Giesbrecht and his supports watched the results roll in at Kelly O' Bryans in Vernon, where Scott Anderson was present.
+Giesbrecht and his supports watched the results roll in at Kelly O' Bryan's in Vernon, where Scott Anderson was present.

 Acton and approximately 40 supporters gathered at Vernon's Okanagan Spirits around a television.